mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

   in a future article on common tasks in Go.
 - `os/exec`\
   This provides functions that run external (operating system) commands.
+  TODO: ADD AN EXAMPLE of executing a command like `ls` and capturing the output.
 - `path`\
   This provides functions that work with UNIX-style file paths and URLs.
 - `reflect`\